Robert430404/rc-router/README.md

 rather than just reading about it and assumeing I knew what did what, I wrote this to solidify my knowledge.

+### Installing The Package

+Simply use composer:

+    composer require robert430404/rc-router

 ### How Does It Work?

-This is (will be) a composer package (once I have the tests finished) so it relies on composer for the autoloading of the classes.
-You then instanciate a new instance of the Router() object and pass in the request URI and the request Method.
+This is a composer package so it relies on composer for the autoloading of the classes.
+You then create a new instance of the Router() object and pass in the request URI and the request Method.

 Those can be attained from anywhere you trust.
 (Globals, Request Object, etc...)